 You may be familiar with different terminology and symbols than the ones we use above.
-Logic texts (and teachers) commonly use either \sim, \neg , and ! for "negation", \land , \cdot , and & for "conjunction".
+Logic texts (and teachers) commonly use either \sim , \neg , and ! for "negation", \wedge , \cdot , and & for "conjunction".
 Commonly used symbols for the "conditional" or "implication" are \rightarrow , \Rightarrow , and \supset .
 Symbols for "biconditional," "bi-implication," or "(material) equivalence" are \leftrightarrow , \Leftrightarrow , and \equiv .
-The \perp symbol is variously called "falsity," "falsum,", "absurdity,", or "bottom."
+The \bot symbol is variously called "falsity," "falsum,", "absurdity,", or "bottom."
 The \top symbol is variously called "truth," "verum,", or "top."

 It is conventional to use lower case letters (e.g., a, b, c) from the beginning of the Latin alphabet for constant symbols (sometimes called names), and lower case letters from the end (e.g., x, y, z) for variables.
-Quantifiers combine with variables, e.g., x; notational variations include $\forall x$, ($\forall x$), (x), Πx , \bigwedge_x for the universal quantifier and $\exists x$, ($\exists x$), (Ex), Σx , \bigvee_x for the existential quantifier.
+Quantifiers combine with variables, e.g., x; notational variations include $\forall x$, $(\forall x)$, (x), (x), (x), (x) for the universal quantifier and (x), (x)

 We might treat all the propositional operators and both quantifiers as primitive symbols of the language.
 We might instead choose a smaller stock of primitive symbols and treat the other logical operators as defined.
-"Truth functionally complete" sets of Boolean operators include $\{\neg, \lor\}, \{\neg, \land\}$, and $\{\neg, \rightarrow\}$ -these can be combined with either quantifier for an expressively complete first-order language.
+"Truth functionally complete" sets of Boolean operators include $\{\neg, \lor\}$, $\{\neg, \land\}$, and $\{\neg, \rightarrow\}$ -these can be combined with either quantifier for an expressively complete first-order language.

-You may be familiar with two other logical operators: the Sheffer stroke | (named after Henry Sheffer), and Peirce's arrow \downarrow , also known as Quine's dagger.
+You may be familiar with two other logical operators: the

+Sheffer stroke \mid (named after Henry Sheffer), and Peirce's arrow \downarrow , also known as Quine's dagger.
 When given their usual readings of "nand" and "nor" (respectively), these operators are truth functionally complete by themselves.